 2. Modern Half-Moons

 Make a memorable impression with modern black and white tile.
-This kitchen floor features handpainted geometric half-circles laid in an offset pattern that makes for an unforgettable focal point.
+This tile kitchen floor features handpainted geometric half-circles laid in an offset pattern that makes for an unforgettable focal point.
 The longer you stare at it, the more patterns your eye detects!

 Tile Shown: Handpainted Fallow in custom colorway, similar to Cool Motif // Design + Image: Elena Lohse